How to have class discussions with elementary students

 Here’s a selection of discussion templates for young learners from across our subject categories currently available in our library.
 Using these templates is an easy way to get your students to discuss topics that are relevant and interesting to them!

-Remember that our discussion templates are all customizable.
-So, if you want to add a link to the background info to model good sources of information, add specific vocabulary, or perhaps change the focus of one of the claims to match your curricular content more closely, you can easily do so.
+Since our discussion templates are all customizable, you can change them to best suit your students’ needs.
+Try adding a link to the background info to model good sources of information, adding specific vocabulary in the starter claims, or changing the focus of one of the claims to match your curricular content more closely.

 Where is that balance between giving children a measure of privacy to encourage independence and the need to protect them?
 Your students are sure to have something to say about this!
 Children’s increasing use of online spaces makes this subject all the more pertinent today.